psi1703/k8s/README.md

 REPLICA_COUNT=1
 ```

-The OTP queue, pending OTPs, and admin sessions are currently stored in process memory.
-Multiple replicas would create separate queues and sessions and could route a user to the wrong in-memory state.
+The OTP queue and pending OTPs have Redis-backed support with in-memory fallback while REDIS_REQUIRED=0.
+Admin sessions and admin login-attempt tracking are still process-memory state, so the app must remain at one replica until admin session state is moved to Redis and two-pod behavior is tested.
 A 3-node cluster is supported for placement and LoadBalancer exposure, but the app remains a single-replica workload until shared state is introduced.

 ---